 St. Lucia is no ordinary island.
 For hundreds of years, this bubbling, brooding volcanic mass of an island has been a melting pot of cultures.
 Her landscape is as diverse as her heritage – beaches, jungles, and mountains whisper echoes of her colorful pirate history and colonial past.
-Let’s discover the 20 best things to do in St. Lucia over10 Days
+Let’s discover the 20 best things to do in St. Lucia over the next 10 Days.

 On the southwestern coast of the island, stand two volcanic plugs: Gros Piton (at 2,530 ft high) and Petit Piton (at 2,438 ft high).
 They are the most recognizable and iconic Heritage Site on the island.